l1mey112/stas/README.md

 }
 ```

+Inspired by FORTH with a modern syntax, stas is a general purpose stack based programming language.
+With syntax designed to be short and consise, programs written in stas take a concatenative form.
+A form where functions and operations mutate the stack in a pipeline where each output is anothers input.

-A concatenative stack based compiled programming language, stas is a programming language that has evolved as my skills with compiler theory grew. ~~The syntax and structure is settled and work is being done to write the compiler in itself.
-The current compiler is written in the V programming language.~~ The current compiler is written in stas. stas as a language has been successfully selfhosted, a long time goal of mine.
+The current compiler is written in stas. stas as a language has been successfully selfhosted, a long time goal of mine.

-Follow the initial journey with all of the guesswork on my blog at [`tags/stas`](https://blog.l-m.dev/tags/stas/), these show the small steps taken to achieve initial V version of the compiler.
+This is my first ever programming language and compiler, the initial journey with all of the guesswork has been documented on my blog at [`tags/stas`](https://blog.l-m.dev/tags/stas/), these show the small steps taken to achieve initial V version of the compiler.
 The V source code of the bootstrap compiler is in [a-different-branch](https://github.com/l1mey112/stas/tree/0.1.0-v-compiler).

 ## release changelogs